uktrade/digital-workspace/README.md

 Currently the app expects the following environment variables:
 `REDIS_CACHE_URL` (defines the Redis cache store) `REDIS_SESSION_URL` (if set, defines Redis as the session store)

+To enable the redis cache in development:
+`rake dev:cache`